Arthur000001/DevOps-SkillFactory/documentations/git-example-gitignor.md

 *.egg

 #PyInstaller
-#Usually these files are written by a python script from a template
+#Usually these files are written by a python1 script from a template
 #before PyInstaller builds the exe, so as to inject date/other infos into it.
 *.manifest
 *.spec